orchidsoftware/orchid.software/source/en/docs/builder.md

 ---

-Describing form fields can be a naughty and difficult exercise to easily modify and reuse, using a special `Orchid\Screen\Builder` builder whose task is to generate an `html` code.
+Describing form fields can be a naughty and challenging exercise to easily modify and reuse, using a unique `Orchid\Screen\Builder` builder whose task is to generate an `HTML` code.

 ## Main use